IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

              Possibly close databases to free up menory.
 Report the problem to z/OS support if the memory shortage is unexpected.
 _____________________________________________________________________________________________________________________________________
 0032(X'20')  Internal control block could not be obtained.
-The znsq_open or znsq_add_index APIs could not obtain storage for a an ACB
+The znsq_open or znsq_add_index APIs could not obtain storage for an ACB
              control block.
 This error would most likely be related to a memory shortage.

              Possibly close database to free up menory.
 Report the problem to z/OS support if the memory